IUCN Red List Conservation Status: Endangered

 The other four reserves in Papua New Guinea suggested for O. meridionalis are at Lake Kutubu, the Frieda River, Cape Rodney and Mamai Plantation.
 At Lake Kutubu, located in the Southern Highlands, three uncommon birdwing species (Ornithoptera goliath, O. paradisea and O. meridionalis) could be conserved (8).

 The Irian Jaya populations of O. meridionalis appear to lie mainly outside the boundaries of existing or proposed reserves.
 This exception may be the proposed Weyland Mountains Nature Reserve (Cagar Alam), which has been put forward to replace the unsuitable Enarotali Nature Reserve (14).
 Although the conservation of O. meridionalis in a national reserve in Irian Jaya is desirable, the recent discovery of the species in new areas suggests that survey and exploration are the first priorities.
+Poor controls over logging and oil palm expansion ar a matter of major concern in Indonesia as a whole.

 In the long term, the future of O. meridionalis may be linked with its carefully controlled utilisation, both as a tourist showpiece, at least in Papua New Guinea, and as a sustainable resource of specimens (8).
 O. meridionalis is a totally protected species in Papua New Guinea, so that any controlled utilisation would require amending legislation.
 The butterfly is listed under Appendix II of the 1973 Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 This status should be retained.
 Appendix II listing implies that commercial trade is allowed, providing a permit from the country of export is obtained.
 If enforced, this can provide a method of monitoring the amount of trade.